NuclearCookie/PlatformDevSlides/course5/strings.md

 ## Solutions for ASCII: Unicode

+First version of unicode: 1991
 Unicode is a 16-bit code.
 Unicode can represent 65536 different characters!

 More than enough for all the world's languages + extra

+_or is it..._

+Unicode 2.0: 1996

+Unicode is now a 32-bit code.
++ 1 million code points!

+* Hieroglyphs
+* rarely used Kanji or Chinese characters

+Currently: Unicode 9.0: 2016

+* More languages
+* Emoji!!

+Currently, 128237 characters are represented.

 ## Unicode